 Admission: Free (pick-your-own bushels and certain activities have fees)

-Pick your own apples, zinnias, pumpkins and sunflowers at this 70-acre, fourth-generation working farm and orchard, situated among the rolling hills of nearby Hendersonville, NC.
-In the fall, the farm offers 21 varieties of NC apples, from Honeycrisp to Stayman.
-Shoot the apple cannon, hop on a hayride with farmers Rita and Mike Stepp, or meander through the corn maze—you just might bump into the Corn Queen!
-Ugly Pig BBQ food truck is on-site serving up comfort food dishes like the Porky Bowls (gooey mac-and-cheese with pork and slaw).
-Don’t leave without trying an apple cider doughnut.
+Pick your own apples, zinnias, pumpkins and sunflowers at this 70-acre, fourth-generation working farm and orchard, situated among the rolling hills of nearby Hendersonville, North Carolina.
+In the fall, the farm offers 21 varieties of apples, from Honeycrisp to Stayman.
+Shoot the apple cannon, play on the jump pad, hop on a tractor-pulled wagon ride with farmers Rita and Mike Stepp, or meander through the corn maze—you just might bump into the Corn Queen!
+On weekends, Ugly Pig BBQ food truck is on-site serving up comfort food dishes like the Porky Bowls (gooey mac-and-cheese with pork and slaw).
+Don’t leave the farm without trying an apple cider doughnut.

 Area: York, SC

 Hayrides, apple cider doughnuts, live music, scarecrow making, and a hard cider bar are a few fun highlights at Windy Hill Orchard.
-This family owned operation of Fritz and Catherine Gusmer, is open every fall through the holiday season, for pick-your-own apples, specializing in sweet Stayman Winesaps.
-This cidery has also produced hard cider on site since 1996.
-Check out a tasting at the Cider Bar, open select weekends.
+This family-owned apple operation of Fritz and Catherine Gusmer is open every fall through the holiday season for pick-your-own apples, specializing in sweet Stayman Winesaps.
+After all the apples are picked, the 28th Annual Apple Harvest Festival will take place on Oct.
+16 to celebrate the end of the season.
+The cidery has also produced hard cider on-site since 1996.
+Check out a tasting at the Cider Bar on select weekends.

 Area: Indian Trail, NC

-Known mostly for its strawberries, Wise Acres is a family owned, certified organic farm in Indian Trail, NC, just south of Charlotte.
+Known mostly for its strawberries in the spring, Wise Acres is a family-owned, certified organic farm in Indian Trail, North Carolina, just south of Charlotte.
 In the summer, make a reservation and take your family out for a photo shoot (and picking!) with a sunflower backdrop.
 The farm switches it up in the fall and offers mums, pumpkins, and, yes, apple cider slushies.
-Two hours of farm time includes a wagon ride, a walk through the hemp maze, scavenger hunt, and time for the kids to visit with the goats and pigs and play in the pumpkin patch.
-On weekends, the farm will throw in two of its popular wood-fired Wise Pie pizzas for $25.
+A ticket for two hours of farm time includes a wagon ride, a walk through the hemp maze, scavenger hunt, and time for the kids to visit with farm animals and play in the pumpkin patch.
+Visitors can also pre-order wood-fired Wise Pie pizzas for $25 when making online reservations.